tarwn/lessthandot-hugo/blogs/content/posts/2013-03-28-little-used-ssis-tasks-data.md

   - ssis

 ---
 I was in New York City yesterday, hanging out with fellow MVP and blogger Ted Krueger in Union Square.
 I asked him if he uses the Data Profiling Task task a lot, he said not really.
-I don&#8217;t use it a lot either but I decided to show you what you can do with it.
+I don't use it a lot either but I decided to show you what you can do with it.

 When you do a lot of ETL type of work it is good to know what kind of data distribution you have, you might want to know how many NULLs you have, the statistics and more.